theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### ![](/img/shopping-sub-header-695x200.jpg)

-#### November 10 & 11, 2023<br>Downtown Coos Bay Holiday Open House
+#### November 8 & 9, 2024<br>Downtown Coos Bay Holiday Open House

-Visit participating businesses in Downtown Coos Bay during the Holiday Open House and enter to win door prizes!
-Shop for the holidays and keep your receipts to receive a commemorative mug on Shop Small Saturday (see below for more).
-Start your shopping journey at Katrina Kathleen’s Home Décor – 191 S Broadway or Checkerberry’s Flowers & Gifts – 1290 N. Bayshore Drive (Coos Bay Village) and pick up your Downtown Open House map to more shops all waiting to show you their latest for the gift-giving season.
-Friday, November 10th from 9am to 5pm and Saturday, November 11th from 10am to 4pm
+Get into the holiday spirit and work on your gift-giving lists at the Annual Downtown Holiday Open Houses.
+Participating businesses will open their doors on the second weekend in November for the Holiday Open Houses.
+Browse participating shops for gift-giving inspirations and holiday home decor while entering to win door prizes.

 {{< spacer 50 >}}

 #### ![Crab Pot Christmas Tree in Charleston Oregon](/img/crab-pot-sub-section-hdr.jpg)

-#### November TBD - December 31, 2023<br>Charleston Crab Pot Tree
+#### November TBD - December 31, 2024<br>Charleston Crab Pot Tree

 The Charleston Fishing Families celebrate the season every year with a colorful, lighted Crab Pot Tree in the parking lot of Fisherman's Grotto restaurant!
 Lights from the tree can be seen from Cape Arago Highway and across to the Charleston Marina! *Photo courtesy of Chris at Off the Edge Photography.*